SwayKh/dotfiles/README.md

-tumbler (For thumbnails in Thunar File Manager) wmctrl (Window switching functionality for rofi-wayland-fork) cliphist (Rofi as clipboard manager) ripdrag (For drag and drop functionality in LF) wlr-randr (For turning DPMS off when using River) vulkan-radeon(Needed for Godot4) fuse2 fuse3 gvfs ntfs-3g (Needed to view files on windows from linux/Mounting)
+tumbler (For thumbnails in Thunar File Manager) wmctrl (Window switching functionality for rofi-wayland-fork) cliphist (Rofi as clipboard manager) ripdrag (For drag and drop functionality in LF/Yazi) wlr-randr (For turning DPMS off when using River) vulkan-radeon(Needed for Godot4) fuse2 fuse3 gvfs ntfs-3g (Needed to view files on windows from linux/Mounting)